ZhijianZhou/EDPO/README.md

         pass
 ```

-### 3. Configure Your Training Process
+### 3. Configure Your RLPF Training Process

-Create a configuration file that specifies your training parameters:
+Create a configuration file that specifies your RLPF training parameters and physical feedback settings:

 ```python
 config = {